 in the access list set in the

-The only valid URL on the status page is
+The URL of the status page is:

 The first part of the status page is an overview of statistics for the known sources in IRRd.
 This includes: